Unmount file storage from dedicated and cloud server

 To work with file storage from Windows, we recommend using file storage with CIFS protocol.
 If you want to mount the storage with NFSv4 protocol, install and use a client that supports this protocol, and then mount the file storage.
 To mount the file storage, refer to the documentation of the selected client.

 The file storage works only with an NFS client of NFSv4 version.
-By default, Windows supports NFSv2 and NFSv3 NFS clients.
-Read more about NFS versions in the article NFS Review Microsoft documentation.
+By default, Windows supports NFS client versions NFSv2 and NFSv3.
+For more information about NFS versions, see Microsoft's NFS Overview documentation.

 If you used a third-party client that supports NFSv4 to mount the storage, refer to the documentation of the selected client to unmount the file storage.